Empty, new or altered properties

 The government has confirmed there will be certain exceptions to the premiums from 1 April 2025.
 Not all the exceptions apply to both long term empty homes and second homes.
 The exception is not the same as a Council Tax exemption, if you are granted an exception you will still need to pay the normal 100% of Council Tax, rather than Council Tax plus the premium.

-If you believe your property qualifies for an exception to the premium, you will be able to apply for an exception to the premium from 1 April 2025, you will need to include evidence to suport your application.
+If you believe your property qualifies for an exception to the premium, please complete the application form.
+You will need to include evidence to support your application.

 Your application will be considered in accordance with the government guidance.
 Your Council Tax will remain payable in accordance with the instalments detailed on your most recent Council Tax bill until we have considered your case.